-The Junior Advisory Board is made up of members, ranging from medical and dental students to recently qualified doctors and lawyers.
+The Junior Advisory Board is made up of members, ranging from medical and dental students to recently qualified doctors and solicitors.
 Each individual was specially selected to create an advisory board that reflects the diverse nature of our younger healthcare and legal professional clients.
-They offer a unique insight into their respective areas of expertise, providing a valuable resource to help build our knowledge and further develop this market.
+They offer a unique insight into their respective areas of expertise, providing a valuable resource to help build our knowledge and further develop these markets.

 Dr Krishna Kasaraneni

 Krishna graduated from Leicester Warwick Medical School in 2005 and is a practicing GP in Yorkshire.
 He has been involved in medical politics for over a decade.
 His roles include UK Policy Lead for the BMA's GP Committee and Medical Director for Humberside group of Local Medical Committees.
-He was voted 12th in the Pulse magazine's list of top 50 most influential GPs in the UK in 2016 and he was the finalist for the Primary Care GP of the Year award in 2015.
-He is a passionate Newcastle United supporter, he spends most of his spare time with his two boys who are 8 and 3.
+He was voted 12th in the Pulse magazine's list of top 50 most influential GPs in the UK in 2016 and was the finalist for the Primary Care GP of the Year award in 2015.
+He is a passionate Newcastle United supporter, and is a dad to two boys who are 9 and 4.

 Dr Kyle Gibson

-Kyle is an ST3 doctor in Anaesthetics and Intensive Care Medicine working in South East Scotland.
+Kyle is an ST4 doctor in Anaesthetics and Intensive Care Medicine working in South East Scotland.
 He graduated from the University of Edinburgh in 2010.
-Kyle has a particular passion for teaching and for improving quality and safety in healthcare (working with the General Medical Council as an Education Associate).
-He co-founded the Academic Training in Undergraduate Medicine (ATRIUM) society at the University of Edinburgh which continues to host a successful national annual conference.
+Kyle has a particular passion for simulation teaching and improving quality and safety in healthcare through a number of appointments.
+He co-founded the Academic TRaining In Undergraduate Medicine (ATRIUM) society at the University of Edinburgh which continues to host a successful national annual conference.

 Dr James Glasbey

-James is a Foundation Year 2 doctor at the University Hospital of Wales in Cardiff having graduated with a distinction from Cardiff University Medical School in the summer of 2014.
-He is the Foundation Representative and Executive Publicity Officer to the Association of Surgeons in Training (ASiT), contributing to training surveys and position statements relevant to surgical training.
+James is an Academic Clinical Fellow in General Surgery at the University of Birmingham and Core Surgical Trainee at the Queen Elizabeth Hospital Birmingham.
+He holds Membership of the Royal College of Surgeons of England (2016).
+James is Executive Publicity Officer to the Association of Surgeons in Training (ASiT), contributing to national policy meetings, training surveys and position statements relevant to surgical training.

-James has an interest in collaborative surgical research acting as a steering member of the Student Audit and Research in Surgery collaborative (STARSurg, www.starsurg.org), leading national multi-centre observational research projects.
+James is a leader of collaborative surgical research acting as a Senior Lead of the Student Audit and Research in Surgery collaborative (STARSurg, www.starsurg.org), conducting national, patient-facing multi-centre observational research projects.
 He has an active interest in global health improvement and is in the working group for an international assessment of emergency general surgery, spanning low- and middle-income settings (GlobalSurg, www.globalsurg.org).
 He hopes to complete his Clinical PhD in Complex Trials Methodology in Surgery.